fnds/fnds.github.io/_posts/2020-04-23-short-pwd-for-bash-prompt.md

 # Why is it better?

-Bash PS1 prompt variable allows us to use \W to display the full directory path or \w to show only the name of the current directory.
+Bash PS1 prompt variable allows us to use \W or \w to show the current directory.

-\W can make the prompt become long and cumbersome when we are working with many directory levels.
+\w could make the prompt become long and cumbersome when we are working with many directory levels.

     $ export PS1='\w $ '
     /tmp/aaaaa/bbbbb/ccccc/ddddd/eeeee/fffff/ggggg/hhhhh $

-\w can cause confusion for lack of context.
+\W might cause confusion for lack of context.

     $ export PS1='\W $ '
     bin $